 The IRS allows businesses to deduct expenses for business travel by owners and employees.

 What are Commuting Expenses?

 The distance between your home and your place of work is your commute, and the time you spend driving between home and work, no matter how far, is your commuting distance.
 The IRS does not generally allow deductions for commuting expenses.
 Think of it this way - everyone needs to get to work, employees and business owners alike, so this expense is not part of your business.

-In one Tax Court case, a self-employed individual who traveled each day from home to temporary work sites up to 96 miles away, and back home each night.
+Here's an example: In one Tax Court case, a self-employed individual who traveled each day from home to temporary work sites up to 96 miles away, and back home each night.
 That's a long commute, but it's still commuting, not traveling.
-The Tax Court said that the the worker's home and the temporary work sites were all within the general metropolitan area of a large Midwestern city, so the trips were commuting.
+The Tax Court said that the worker's home and the temporary work sites were all within the general metropolitan area of a large Midwestern city, so the trips were commuting.